Wednesday, 2 July 2025

 My 3rd experience of Covid.
 Or maybe my 2nd?
 Not sure.

-This time I have our bedroom to myself, a lovely view to an open pure blue sky with clouds different from anywhere else.
+This time I have our bedroom to myself, a lovely view to a pure blue sky with clouds different from anywhere else.

-Lech Majewsky came here to film the clouds for his medieval movie The Mill and the Cross.
+Lech Majewsky came to New Zealand to film the clouds for his medieval movie The Mill and the Cross.
 (Anchored in a painting by Bruegel the Elder, the story is actually located in Flanders).
-I recognised those clouds the moment I saw them - I may have said happily: "New Zealand clouds!" out loud into the cinema's darkness.
+I recognised those clouds the moment I saw them, saying happily: "New Zealand clouds!" out loud into the cinema's darkness.
 It's an outstanding movie, for many reasons.
 I bought a copy to keep.

-The other movie I truly love is Magnoliaby Paul Thomas Anderson.
+The other movie I truly love is Paul Thomas Anderson's Magnolia.
 No clouds.

 No comments: